-Capital cities are great and as you saw from my last post, we enjoyed our time in Stockholm immensely.
+we enjoyed our time in Stockholm immensely.
 Day trips are a fantastic way to establish a home base and experience a place further afield.
-I visited Norrköping, the 9th largest city in Sweden, by train for an action-packed day trip.
 Norrköping is a microcosm of Swedish history from the Bronze Age to present time.
-Here are fifteen reasons why the Swedish city of Norrköping is worth visiting on a day trip from Stockholm.
+To get from Stockholm to Norrkoping by train takes about 2 hours (covering a distance of about 200 km).
+In this post, we'll explore Norrköping things to do and discover fifteen reasons why the Swedish city of Norrköping is worth visiting on a day trip from Stockholm.

 1. Norrköping's 25,000 Cacti

-Norrköping features a lovely green park just outside the town center and is home to 25,000 cacti.
+Carl Johans Park in Norrköping is located just outside the town center and is home to 25,000 cacti.
 See the town crest fashioned out of desert flora just a short walk from the train station.

 Swedes like their royals and we spent a fair amount of time with our guide Åsa discussing Carl XIV Johan in the shadow of his statue in Norrköping.
 He rose through the ranks of Napoleon's army in France and ultimately came power in Sweden when the previous king failed to produce an heir.

 Stepping back in time, we explored Norrköping's Bronze Age history.
 In a park just outside the city and surrounded by soccer pitches and other modern day recreation lies an extensive set of stone carvings.
 Highlighted with red paint to make the carvings easier to see, we saw scenes from ancient Norrköping featuring massive boats, daring hunts, and important rituals.